Sathya-5298/REST-API-Automation-Framework/Readme.md

 Logs will be stored in the logs directory as specified in the ./logs/APITest.log

 ## Integrated project with Github Actions
-This TestAutomationFramework is integrated with github actions and tests will be executed at 11:30pm IST every single day.
+This APITestAutomationFramework is integrated with github actions and tests will be executed at 11:30pm IST every single day.